i7sid/SkyNet-Dongle/README.md

 =============

 Welcome to the SkyNet-Dongle git repository!
-The main work was done in the context of a bachelor thesis at the Friedrich-Alexander University Erlangen-Nürnberg.
+The initial work was done in the context of a bachelor thesis at the Friedrich-Alexander University Erlangen-Nürnberg.